-It’s fair to say that German brands like creating niches within niches.
+It’s fair to say that German brands like to create niches within niches.
 After all, why settle for one type of car when you can have two?
 The latest example of this automotive cross-pollination is the BMW X2, the love child of a compact SUV and a svelte coupé.

-Like the larger X4 and Mercedes-Benz GLC Coupé, the X2 does trade practicality for looks with a lower roofline and shorter overall length.
-Even so, BMW promises enough room for you, your friends and all the sports equipment you’re likely to want.
+Now it’s time for the X1 to don a dressier set of clothes, and the X2 is the result.
+By adopting a lower roofline and shorter overall length, the X2 trades a little practicality for looks.
+Even so, BMW promises enough room for you, your friends and all the lifestyle equipment you’re likely to want to carry.

 There’s a range of frugal yet punchy engines: petrol models with front wheel drive and diesels with BMW’s xDrive four-wheel drive system.
 Over the next few pages, we’ll cover how it drives, what the interior is like and what it’ll cost you to buy and run.

 Astonishingly good off road, but rivals are more practical and...

 One of the best small SUVs; great to drive and classy inside

 The multitalented XC40 is so good we named it our 2018 Car of...

 Great to look at and well equipped, but rivals are better to d...